aztfmod/rover/README.md

 cd rover
 ```

-## Load the rover with landingzones
+## Load the rover with landing zones

-### Load the rover with the latest public landingzones
+### Load the rover with the latest public landing zones

 Execute the following command from the local shell.
 Make sure docker engine is running.

-For Linux, macos or Windows wsl / wsl2
+For Linux, MacOS or Windows WSL / WSL2
 ```bash
 make
 ```
 Go to the next section to install the launchpad

-### Load the rover with your local landingzones
+### Load the rover with your local landing zones

-To load the rover with the local landingzones you need to prepare your environment with the level0 launchpad and landingzones
+To load the rover with the local landing zones you need to prepare your environment with the level0 launchpad and landing zones
 ```bash
 # Go back to the base folder
 # ~/git/github.com/aztfmod